How Much Is Pet Insurance?

 cost of pet health insurance

-At Lemonade, for example, a policy for a dog or a cat starts at $10/month.
+At Lemonade, a policy for a dog or a cat starts at $10/month.
 (Plus our affordable pet health insurance has won the approval of authorities like Money.com).
-Pet insurance helps cover the costs of your furry family member’s medical care—and it’s probably more in-budget than you’d think.

-The cost of pet insurance coverage varies depending on several factors—including the coverage you choose, the breed and age of your furry family member, and where you live.
+But the cost of pet insurance coverage can vary depending on several factors, including the amount and type of coverage you choose, the breed and age of your furry family member, and where you live.
 It’s a small price to pay to be prepared for the unexpected.

-Let’s cut through the complicated small print, and figure out once and for all how much pet insurance actually costs.
+Let’s skip the complicated insurance jargon, and look at how much pet insurance actually costs.

+Let’s look at a couple different examples.
 First, we got a pet insurance quote for a 2-year-old, short-haired cat in Brooklyn, New York.
 We picked the base policy offered by six different pet insurance companies, and adjusted the coverages as much as we could to include a $250 deductible, 80% co-insurance, and the maximum annual limit available, with no add-ons or discounts.
+With this kitty and these policy details, you’ll pay an average premium of about $42/month.

-In the case of a 5-year-old, Domestic Shorthair cat in New York City, you’ll pay $17.42 each month, with 80% co-insurance, an annual limit of $20,000 and annual deductible of $250.
-On average, Lemonade pet parents pay around $28 a month to keep their cats covered.
+Meanwhile, for comparison, if you have a 5-year-old, short-haired cat in New York City, you’ll pay an average of $67 each month, with 80% co-insurance, the maximum annual limit available, and an annual deductible of $250.

 Please note: we built these quotes to be as identical as possible, but there are a few coverage differences to note.
 For example, Healthy Paws only offered 80% co-insurance without an annual limit, and Trupanion only offered a 90% co-insurance option.
 We standardized the offerings as much as possible.